exokitxr/webmr-docs/docs/startDevelopment.md

 #### Notes

 1. Exokit's bindings code is a native module build using the [`binding.gyp` recipe](https://github.com/webmixedreality/exokit/blob/master/binding.gyp).
 1. Exokit downloads and uses several prebuilt dependencies.
 They have been pre-compiled for all supported architectures and uploaded to npm.
-They self-extract themselves with .
+They self-extract themselves based off detected architecture.

 # Run Exokit Engine